wesleycamargo/azure-docs.pt-br/articles/batch/quick-create-portal.md

 ---
-title: "Início rápido do Azure - Executar trabalho do Lote - Portal"
+title: Início rápido do Azure - Executar trabalho do Lote - Portal
 description: Aprenda rapidamente a executar um trabalho do Lote com o portal do Azure.
 services: batch
 author: dlepow